mpostaire/.dotfiles/README.md

 ## TODO

 ### high priority
-- when keygrabber/mousegrabber active, lock fail

 - try a global background wibox for click outside events (have one wibox for all instances where we want click outside detection)

 - each reload, floating clients lose height equivalent to their title bar height

 - toggle show popup controls and keygrabber inside control_widgets except if it is in a group

-- find a way to make sliders in group menu have an adaptative length

 - make mediakeys, etc work when popups like music player, calendar, etc

 - notification when usb plugged/unplugged

-- handle proxy lost connection
+- handle dbus proxy lost connection

 - network menu